even4void/aliquote/content/post/arxiv-08.md

 Just out of curiosity because I was reading [Introduction to Classical and Quantum Computing](https://www.thomaswong.net/introduction-to-classical-and-quantum-computing.pdf) (PDF) by Thomas G. Wong, I fetched this paper on quantum computing for statisticians.

 ### Aitchison's Compositional Data Analysis 40 Years On: A Reappraisal (https://arxiv.org/abs/2201.05197)

 It's been a long since I read a paper written by Michael Greenacre.

+### How ISO C became unusable for operating systems development (https://arxiv.org/abs/2201.07845)

+The take-away message is that the primary reason why ISO C is poorly designed for OS development relates to a "design approach in the ISO standard that has given priority to certain kinds of optimization over both correctness and the 'high-level assembler' intentions of C, even while the latter remain enshrined in the rationale."